KarstensLab/Lab_Website/content/lab_members/Alec/index.md

 #  caption: Photo by Toa Heftiba on Unsplash
   focal_point: Smart
 ---
 Alec Barstad is a graduate of Portland Community College’s Bioscience Technology Technical training program.
-He is also a member of the sixth cohort of Build EXITO scholars and is pursuing a Bachelor’s of Science degree in Biochemistry.
-He has been with the lab for two years now and his contributions have been in microbiology (EQUC) and data informatics (RStudio)
+He was with the lab from 2019 - 2022 and his contributions were in microbiology (EQUC) in addition to sample and data management.